UNUSUAL PEOPLE

 to someone.

-c) The text is showing you how to relax before you really
+c) The text is showing you how to relax before you

 have the chance to get involved with someone’s image